iatechicken/ucbmids/README.md

 ## W203 Statistics for Data Science

+- Probability Theory and foundational understanding of classical statistics and how it fits within the broader context of data science

+- learned and used R for most assignments

 - Final Project: Linear Regression on North Carolina Crime data

     - The consulting group Significant Effects, comprised of data scientists Jeff Li, Vasanth Ramani, and Richard Ryu, has been tasked by a political campaign to identify determinants of crime